 Derivative instruments.
-As of December 31, 2023, we had four interest rate swaps, with a total notional principal amount of \$200 million and a maturity date of July 31, 2025.
+As of December 31, 2024, we had four interest rate swaps, with a total notional principal amount of \$200 million and a maturity date of July 31, 2025.
 We entered into these interest rate swap arrangements during the third quarter of 2020 to hedge the variable cash flows associated with our variable-rate debt under the Credit Agreement.
+Our interest expense may increase after our interest rate swaps expire in July 2025.

 Stock repurchase plan.
 In 2018, our board of directors approved a stock repurchase plan authorizing us to repurchase up to \$500.0 million of our outstanding shares of Class A common stock on the open market or in private transactions.
-During 2023, we repurchased approximately 0.6 million shares of our Class A common stock under the plan for \$13.0 million.
-As of December 31,

-2023, \$162.4 million was available for repurchases under the plan.
+During 2024, we made no repurchases.
+As of December 31, 2024, \$162.4 million was available for repurchases under the plan.
 Our stock repurchases are used primarily to offset dilution from our equity incentive plans and for strategic initiatives.

 Dividends.
-In February, May, July and October 2023, our board of directors declared quarterly cash dividends of \$0.39 per share.
-These quarterly cash dividends of \$19.4 million, \$19.5 million, \$19.5 million and \$19.3 million were paid on March 8, 2023, June 7, 2023, September 6, 2023 and December 6, 2023 to stockholders of record on February 27, 2023, May 26, 2023, August 25, 2023 and November 24, 2023.
-In February 2024, our board of directors declared a reduced quarterly cash dividend of \$0.06 per share to be paid on March 6, 2024 to stockholders of record on February 26, 2024.
-The reduction of our quarterly dividend is expected to preserve approximately \$65.0 million of capital on an annualized basis, better positioning us to allocate additional capital to our growth initiatives to execute on our business strategy.
+In February, May, August and November 2024, our board of directors declared quarterly cash dividends of \$0.06 per share.
+The quarterly cash dividends of \$3.0 million were paid on March 6, 2024, June 12, 2024, September 11, 2024 and December 11, 2024 to stockholders of record on February 26, 2024, May 31, 2024, August 30, 2024 and November 29, 2024.
+In February 2025, our board of directors declared a quarterly cash dividend of \$0.06 per share to be paid on March 5, 2025 to stockholders of record on February 24, 2025.
+During 2023, we paid quarterly cash dividends of \$0.39 per share.
+The decrease in the quarterly dividend in 2024 preserved approximately \$65.0 million of capital in 2024.
 Currently, we anticipate that our board of directors will continue to declare quarterly cash dividends and that the cash flows from operations will be sufficient to fund our future dividend payments.
 However, the continued declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other relevant factors.

 Cash from foreign subsidiaries.
-As of December 31, 2023 and 2022, we held \$267.8 million and \$278.5 million, respectively, in cash and cash equivalents, including current investments.
-These amounts include \$213.7 million and \$223.0 million as of December 31, 2023 and 2022, respectively, held in our operations outside of the United States.
+As of December 31, 2024 and 2023, we held \$198.0 million and \$267.8 million, respectively, in cash and cash equivalents, including current investments.
+These amounts include \$154.1 million and \$222.4 million as of December 31, 2024 and 2023, respectively, held in our operations outside of the United States.
 Substantially all of our non-U.S. cash and cash equivalents are readily convertible into U.S. dollars or other currencies, subject to procedural or other requirements in certain markets, as well as an indefinite-reinvestment designation, as described below.